 Discover the 'Great House’ enjoyed by Jane Austen, the quintessentially English manor house and gardens with a fascinating history.

-Live entertainment and events in a historic venue - also home to a cafe and Winchester Tourist Information Centre.
+Live entertainment and events in a historic venue - also home to the award winning Visitor Information Centre.

 Hosting a variety of exhibitions throughout the year

 A modern exhibition space in the centre of Winchester

 Three galleries tell the story of Winchester's past from its origins as a prehistoric trading centre and Roman regional capital through to modern times.